BurlingtonCodeAcademy/portfolio-cra-github-pages/README.md

 ## Navigation Bar

-This should exist, and better yet *persist* across all other pages of your site.
+This should *persist* across all other pages of your site.

 * Build a "Nav Bar" using a consistent UI on each page, with links to the various other pages of your portfolio.
 * Style the navbar using Flexbox or CSS Grid.